c6ws/tpt2/powerstonesnake/README.md

 Set `framerepeat` in `snakedraw` to how many times you want the frames to repeat (for game speed)

+The game follows traditional snake rules.
+Guide the snake to the food and don't let your snake collide with itself.

 ## Import codes
 Script bundle
 ```